Sup2point0/supcode/source/run.md

 ## Deravile
-The standard Supcode interpreter.
+*The standard Supcode interpreter.*

 Requires everything to be perfect; there can be no errors whatsoever.

 ## Tenqovile
+*For when an operation failure is acceptable, but your program cannot stop running.*

 Silently ignores errors during execution.
-For when an operation failure is acceptable, but your program cannot stop running.

 ## Xendovile
-Operates using defaults.
+*Operates using defaults.*

 ## Runvolt
-A lightweight interpreter focused on speed and performance.
+*A lightweight interpreter focused on speed and performance.*

 ## Syvolt
-An all-new intelligent interpreter that interprets the purpose of your code, and is able to make corrections or ignore errors accordingly.
+*An all-new intelligent interpreter that interprets the purpose of your code, and is able to make corrections or ignore errors accordingly.*